veeto

 Summary

-Assembly Member McKinnor's telecommunications reform legislation establishes a framework for telephone corporations to modify their "carrier of last resort" obligations in specific geographic areas while ensuring continued access to essential communication services.
-The bill creates a process for carriers to seek relief from universal service requirements in census blocks that either have no population or are deemed "well-served" by multiple providers.
+Assembly Member McKinnor's telecommunications reform legislation establishes a framework for telephone corporations to modify their "carrier of last resort" obligations while ensuring continued access to essential communication services.
+The bill creates a process for carriers to seek relief from universal service requirements in areas that are either well-served by multiple providers or have no population requiring service.

 40% progression